 Foldable Monster Kickboard Interchangeable Scooter

 But wait!
-Here we have the latest addition to the Micro Maxi range of kick scooters for older kids,teens or adults.
+Here we have the latest addition to the Micro Maxi range of kick scooters for older kids, teens or adults.

-As with the Mini2Go, Micro Kickboard have put a clever twist on a popular previous model and this can be considered an upgrade to the original Maxi Micro Scooter.
+As with the Mini2Go, Micro Kickboard has put a clever twist on a popular previous model and this can be considered an upgrade to the original Maxi Micro Scooter.
 If there is one problem with the maxi micro, it is that the handlebar stem could not be folded.

-This Monster kick scooter is taller so the folding mechanism make it really convenient to store away or throw in the trunk.
+This Monster kick scooter is taller so the folding mechanism makes it really convenient to store away or throw in the trunk.
 The Monster Micro kick includes a folding joint near to the base of the handlebar stem to make it simple to fold.

 The flex deck is made of wood and fiberglass and is designed to absorb bumps and guarantee a smooth ride.
 The Monster fat tires can even travel easily on grass or rough terrain.

 When you take the Monster Kickboard out of the box, it's in "Joystick mode."
 The T-bar is included in the box along with the instruction manual.
 Switching from one handlebar style over to the other is easy due to the clip on the stem.

 There is a more adult version of the folding micro above and that is this Compact Interchangeable Scooter.
 The Kickboard Compact is the next model up from the Maxi and is perfect for young teens and smaller adults.
 It uses the same axle style steering as the Mini and Maxi so you lean to steer.

 The Compact has a slightly shorter aluminum deck which makes it easier for teens and young adults to handle at speed.
 The handlebar can be folded-down which makes it highly portable and convenient.
 The recommended rider weight capacity is 170 - 220 lbs, although Micro Kickboard highly recommend that the heavier riders do not use the Compact model.